 Digging Shadows: The Ecological Memory of Soviet Modernity

-This chapter discusses the ecological and social consequences of mining in eastern Estonia, a region affected by a century of extractivist activity.
+This chapter discusses the ecological and social consequences of mining in Eastern Estonia, a region affected by a century of extractivist activity.
 The irreversible destruction of the natural landscape of Ida-Virumaa evidences the mineral, logistic, and military character of Soviet modernity but also of the Anthropocene overall, which presents resource exploitation as an inevitable element of progress and civilization.
-The research comprised a series of ethnographic experiments exploring the tension between the gestures of extracting and depositing.
-In order to make the alienating reality of mining analytically available to the senses, I created two art installations blurring the boundaries between nature and culture and between matter and telling.
-The experimental gesture allowed me to make room for the ephemeral, fragile and precarious to emerge, while making the infrastructural harm of extractivist industries perceptible through storied matter.
+The research comprised an expanded ethnography in order to make the alienating reality of mining analytically available to the senses.
+I created two art installations based on the gesture of letting post-industrial waste “speak” for itself, thus blurring the boundaries between nature and culture and between matter and telling.
+This collaboration with the territory enacted a disobedient epistemology through more-than-human aesthetics.
+As a series of decomposing objects, the ethnographic matter generated in the experiment invite us to think with ecological traces that are the witnesses of the unrepresentable – infrastructural harm, environmental pollution, stigma, collective lost, the social void and military resonances.